elastic/ecs/rfcs/text/0000-azure-cloud-fields.md

 ## Source data

-The source data for the Azure data comes from Azure Eventhubs, or Blob Storage.
+The source data for the logn fields came from Azure data, which came from Azure Eventhubs, or Blob Storage.
 The specific types of data being pulled from these sources are Signin, Platform, Activity, and Audit logs.

 Here is a copy and example of a rawLog that came from Azure EventHubs.
 ```json